Dhanidayo/tenant-screening/README.md

         ```sh
         python -c "import tenant_screening; print('Installation successful!')"
         ```

+      - If installation fails, run
+        ```sh
+        pip install --editable .
+        ```
+      OR scroll down to check the trouble shooting section

 ## Setting Up the API Key
 To use this project, you need an OpenAI API key.